updato111/clock/README.md

 2. Create a new monitor and set the monitor type to "HTTP."
 Enter a custom name for the monitor.

-3. In the URL field, enter the copied domain.
+3. In the URL field, enter the copied domain.(Please make sure to include `https://` before the domain, otherwise the monitor will not be created.)

 4. Leave the other settings as they are and create the monitor.